-Science Leader(s) (shall ensure that: A Science Department Health & Safety Policy is developed and maintained, documenting the arrangements that are in place within the Department.
+The Science Leader shall ensure that:

+- A Science Policy is developed and maintained, documenting the arrangements that are in place within school.
 This is to be read in conjunction with the school's General Health & Safety Policy.
-The Departmental Policy should be provided to all members of staff, ie, Teachers, Technicians, Trainees, etc, working within the Department on a recorded basis.

-- Teaching staff and Technicians have access to CLEAPSS Science Handbook and CLEAPSS Hazcards and other CLEAPSS guidance and teaching resources. - Risk Assessments for any activity where there is a significant hazard (whether carried out by the Pupils, Teachers or Technicians) are produced and documented to ensure that suitable controls are implemented.
+The Science Policy should be provided to all members of staff, i.e., Teachers, Technicians, Trainees, etc, working within the school. - Teaching staff and Technicians have access to CLEAPSS Science Handbook and CLEAPSS Hazards and other CLEAPSS guidance and teaching resources. - Risk Assessments for any activity where there is a significant hazard (whether carried out by the Pupils, Teachers or Technicians) are produced and documented to ensure that suitable controls are implemented.
 These must be regularly reviewed to ensure changes in legislation, hazard classification of chemicals, improvements in practical methods, advances in best practice, etc, are considered.
-The findings of the risk assessment must be communicated to all relevant staff on a recorded basis. - They undertake audits of Science, on at least an annual basis, to ensure that it is running effectively and safely.
-An audit of teaching, preparation and store rooms, and the equipment within them, will help identify the nature of hazards, and risks which result from using equipment and rooms.
+The findings of the risk assessment must be communicated to all relevant staff on a recorded basis. - They undertake audits of the Science Department, on at least an annual basis, to ensure that it is running effectively and safely.
+An audit of teaching, preparation and storerooms, and the equipment within them, will help identify the nature of hazards, and risks which result from using equipment and rooms.
 The audit will also help pinpoint where action is needed to reduce the risk and the outcomes of the audit be addressed, to minimise risk. - Equipment, including fume cupboards, are adequately maintained and tested by a competent Engineer and is within the current test period.
 The testing shall be organised on behalf of the school by the School's Property Services Officer.
-The results of tests shall be retained for inspection. - An up-to-date list of chemicals used in the department, their amounts, location and hazard classification is maintained.

-- Each member of staff is issued with employee guidelines on Safety in Science Laboratories which can be found in the CLEAPSS Science Laboratory Handbook. - The CLEAPSS Hazards are kept up to date and COSHH assessments have been carried out where required. - The gas pipework is visually inspected annually by a competent person and a programme to check soundness of gas supply pipe work is completed once every five years.
-The testing is organised on behalf of the school by the School's Property Services Officer. - Gas taps/valves are checked at regular intervals for ease of operation, soundness and damage and that the appropriate signs are in place. - All teaching staff supply each pupil with a copy of the Laboratory Rules.
+The results of tests shall be retained for inspection. - An up-to-date list of chemicals used in the department, their amounts, location and hazard classification is maintained. - Each member of staff is issued with employee guidelines on Safety in Science Laboratories which can be found in the CLEAPSS Science Laboratory Handbook. - All staff are suitably trained and a record of this training is maintained. - The CLEAPSS Hazards are kept up to date and COSHH assessments have been carried out where required. - The gas pipework is visually inspected annually by a competent person and a programme to check soundness of gas supply pipe work is completed once every five years.
+The testing shall be organised on behalf of the school by the School's Property Services Officer. - Gas taps/valves are checked at regular intervals for ease of operation, soundness and damage and that the appropriate signs are in place.

+- All Teaching staff supply each pupil with a copy of the Laboratory Rules.
 Additionally, that the Laboratory Rules are continuously enforced throughout the academic year. - Laboratory rules for pupils are displayed within each Laboratory/Classroom. - Any non-science staff who have to supervise any class in a Laboratory have been briefed in the Laboratory Rules.

-Class Teacher(s) shall ensure that:
+Class Teacher shall ensure that:

-- They have read, understand and abide by the content of the Department Health and Safety Policy. - They consult any model risk assessments (i.e., Hazards) or special risk assessments that have been provided/produced by the employer, and adjust them as necessary for the class and circumstances of the particular lesson. - The gas isolation valve is operational at the start of each class/lesson. - All relevant safety equipment is checked, including fire extinguishing media, prior to the commencement of any practical lesson. - They supply each pupil with a copy of the Laboratory Rules and that these are continuously enforced throughout the academic year.
+- They have read, understand and abide by the content of the Science Health and Safety Policy. - They consult any model risk assessments (i.e. Hazards) or special risk assessments that have been provided/produced by the employer, and adjust them as necessary for the class and circumstances of the particular lesson. - The gas isolation valve is operational at the start of each class/lesson.
+(N/A in a PrimarySchool) - All relevant safety equipment is checked, including fire extinguishing media, prior to the commencement of any practical lesson. - They supply each pupil with a copy of the Laboratory Rules (N/A in a Primary School) and that these are continuously enforced throughout the academic year.